National Party (Ireland, 2016): Protests

 In September 2019, party president Justin Barrett had a milkshake thrown over him when he along with other members the National Party were confronted by counter-protesters after unfurling a banner reading 'Ireland belongs to the Irish' in Galway.

 During the COVID-19 pandemic in the Republic of Ireland, members of the National Party participated in several anti-mask and anti-lockdown protests.
 There were violent clashes at several events promoted and attended by party members in October 2020 and February 2021.

 In July 2020, the National Party organised a protest against Minister for Children Roderic O'Gorman, who they accused of being sympathetic to paedophiles.
 During that protest, members of the party unfurled a banner and signs depicting a noose.
 Actor John Connors, who had attended the protest, subsequently issued a public apology (which O'Gorman accepted) in which Connors stated that he had allowed himself "to lead and be part of an online frenzy that cast hurtful and false assertions" on O'Gorman's character.

 At an anti-mask protest held on 12 September 2020, a National Party member, Michael Quinn, assaulted LGBTQ+ activist Izzy Kamikaze with a wooden plank wrapped in the Irish flag, while she was observing the protest.
 In June 2021, Quinn pleaded guilty to assault using a weapon under Section 11 of the Firearms and Offensives Weapons Act, 1990.
 The party leadership has made no public comment on the assault or conviction.
 In the wake of the original assault, far-right social media accounts had claimed the victim had faked her injuries.

+Representatives of the party attending the 2022–2023 anti-immigration protests across Ireland has been widely reported.

+Members of the party were involved in an "anti-government" protest, held outside Leinster House, in September 2023.
+The party has featured prominently in protests, including leading street blockades against buses of refugees.

+The party described the November 2023 Dublin riot as "spontaneous", "organic", and an eruption of "righteous anger".
+A party spokesperson stated: "Whilst the National Party does not endorse any illegal activity, yesterday evening's events were an outburst of passion in response to overt injustice...
+Ireland's open borders immigration policy has allowed the dregs of foreign countries to settle in Ireland, often being entitled to housing and welfare whilst Irish people struggle."

+Councillor Patrick Quinlan spoke on behalf of the party at the April 2025 anti-immigration 'National Protest' in Dublin, held to commemorate the Easter Rising.
+He spoke alongside Dublin councillors Malachy Steenson, Gavin Pepper, and Philip Sutcliffe.
+Quinlan railied against “the den of rats inside Dáil Éireann".
+He continued, "They fear not chaos but our awakening... the holy fire that blazed in our patriot dead lives on here today.
+The heroes of 1916 triumphed, and so shall we.”
+At a June 2025 protest, Quinlan accused the Irish government of being "traitors akin to the former British colonial overlords".